-- Complete the FAFSA, with priority given to those who apply by the priority filing date of March 1, prior to the academic year for which they are seeking financial assistance. - Meet the general eligibility requirements for aid as defined by the FAFSA - Maintain Satisfactory Academic Progress (described later)
+- Complete the FAFSA, with priority given to those who apply by the priority filing date of March 1, prior to the academic year for which they are seeking financial assistance. - Meet the general eligibility requirements for aid as defined by the FAFSA. - Maintain Satisfactory Academic Progress (described later).

-Students who are offered financial assistance by JMU will receive a financial aid award notice indicating the source(s) and amount(s) of assistance.
-This notice is generally sent to the students' JMU e-mail account and directs them to e-campus to complete the acceptance process.
-The aid notice and financial aid section of e-campus contain important information so the recipient should read them very carefully before accepting any offered financial aid.
-If any of the information is not correct, or if the student has any questions, he or she should immediately contact the Office of Financial Aid and Scholarships.
-Financial aid is awarded based on FAFSA information, as well as the student's status at JMU (e.g. class status, enrollment level and residency).
-Federal and state regulations also require the Office of Financial Aid and Scholarships to consider any outside sources of aid when awarding financial aid.
-These outside sources can be JMU scholarships, private scholarships, veteran's benefits, tuition waivers, etc. It is possible for a student's financial aid award to fluctuate throughout the year if any of the FAFSA information, JMU status or outside aid status changes.
+Students offered financial assistance by JMU will receive notification regarding their financial aid eligibility.
+For returning students, the financial aid office will send a notice to the JMU e-mail account, which directs them to e-campus, where they may view and interact with their financial aid package.
+New first year students and transfers will receive a paper award notice that describes the source(s) and amount(s) of assistance.
+All students receiving financial assistance can view and interact with their aid package through e-campus.
+Only first year students and transfers will receive a paper award notice.
+The aid notice has important information, so the recipient should follow all instructions to ensure the completion of required forms.
+Students can find consumer information regarding the financial aid process, including pertinent rules and regulations, through the financial aid section of their ecampus account.
+If any of the information included in the financial aid package or award notification is incorrect, the student should immediately notify the Office of Financial Aid and Scholarships.
+Financial aid is awarded based on FAFSA information, as well as the student's status at JMU (e.g., academic level, enrollment status and residency).

+Federal and state regulations also require the Office of Financial Aid and Scholarships to consider any outside sources of assistance when awarding financial aid.
+These outside sources can be JMU scholarships, private scholarships, veteran's benefits, tuition waivers, etc. The student's financial aid award(s) may fluctuate throughout the year based on changes in FAFSA information, JMU status or the receipt of additional aid.
 Financial aid notices are usually sent to returning students in early summer.
 New students may receive aid notices in the spring prior to enrollment.